-Telephone number for the Advisory centre for education (ACE) exclusions information line is 0207 704 9822 or www.ace-ed.org.uk
+Telephone number for the Advisory Centre for education (ACE) exclusions information line is 0207 697 1140 or a free advice line for exclusions: 0808 800 5793

 Policy Review and Dissemination

 All members of staff and Governors will receive a copy of this policy.
 Copies may be reviewed by parents.
 This policy will be reviewed, evaluated and updated as required and formally on an annual basis to assess its relevance and effectiveness.